dgski/west-nealth/README.md

 The driving direction during development was *safety*.
 Both **server** and **client** cannot assume the structure of the messages they receive.
 That is why I validate all incoming JSON objects as valid **MSG** definitions before use.
 These definitions are shared between **server** and **client**.

-This is the result of my first 6 hours with **Typescript**.
+This is the result of my first time with **Typescript**.
 This document will layout it's features and shortcomings.

 ## Features
 - **Angular SPA Front-End** (Custom Components, Two-way Data Binding, Sending Requests to Servers, Handling Errors, etc.)